Refermionized theory of the edge modes of a fractional quantum Hall cloud: Applications

 that is, between $L_0^{(N-1)}$ and $L_0^{(N)}$.
 For convenience, we will focus our attention on the removal of a particle close to the edge of the system.
 Since such a particle carries a large angular momentum $\lesssim (N-1)/\nu$, the final state can be seen as a low-angular-momentum edge-excitation with angular momentum $l$ with respect to the $N-1$ particles-Laughlin ground state; therefore, the relevant matrix elements can be studied through the \nlchill~model of \eqref{eq:NLXLL_hamiltonian}.

-Within our theoretical framework, we calculate the matrix elements appearing in Eq.~\ref{eq:spectralFunction} through a Monte-Carlo sampling of the full two-dimensional wavefunctions, as described in Appendix~\ref{appendix:SpectralFunctionMC}.
-The results of this microscopic calculation are shown in Fig.~\ref{fig:spectralFunction} and are compared to the prediction of the \nlchill model.
+Within our theoretical framework, we calculate the matrix elements appearing in Eq.~\ref{eq:spectralFunction} through a Monte Carlo sampling of the full two-dimensional wavefunctions, as described in Appendix~\ref{appendix:SpectralFunctionMC}.
+The results of this microscopic calculation are shown in Fig.~\ref{fig:spectralFunction} and are compared to the { numerical} prediction of the \nlchill model{, obtained by diagonalizing numerically the \nlchill Hamiltonian Eq.~\eqref{eq:NLXLL_hamiltonian}}.
 In this latter calculation, the single-particle destruction operators $\hat{a}_{\Delta l}$ of the full two-dimensional theory are interpreted within the $\chi$LL framework as

 where the bosonized form Eq.\eqref{eq:bosonized_annihil} of the annihilation operator is used.
-In order to remove an overall normalization factor which ambiguously depends on the cutoff length-scale of the effective edge-boson theory~\cite{PalaciosMacDonald_PRL_1996,Jolad_PRB_2007,Jolad_PRL_2009,Jolad_PRB_2010,Giamarchi_QP1D_2004}, all matrix elements have been normalized to the Laughlin-Laughlin transition matrix element $Z_0 = |\bra{L_{N-1}}a_{(N-1)/\nu}\ket{L_N}|^2$.
+In order to remove an overall normalization factor which ambiguously depends on the cutoff length-scale of the effective edge-boson theory~\cite{PalaciosMacDonald_PRL_1996,Jolad_PRB_2007,Jolad_PRL_2009,Jolad_PRB_2010,Giamarchi_QP1D_2004}, all matrix elements have been normalized to the Laughlin-Laughlin transition matrix element $Z_0 = |\bra{0'}a_{(N-1)/\nu}\ket{0}|^2$, {where $\ket{0'}$ is the $N-1$ particle ground-state.
+Additional details on the numerical calculation of the SF via diagonalization of the \nlchill model can be found in Appendix~\ref{appendix:sf}.}

 As expected, only a limited number of states within each angular momentum $L_f=L_{0}^{(N-1)}+l$ sector have a significant matrix element.
 A good qualitative and quantitative agreement between the two theories is clearly visible in Fig.~\ref{fig:spectralFunction}, in particular for the low-energy states at low $l$.
-At large $l$, a good agreement is recovered as the system is made larger and the wavelenght gets correspondingly longer.
+At large $l$, a good agreement is recovered as the system is made larger and the wavelength gets correspondingly longer.
 Most interestingly, these numerical results prove the correctness of the exponential expression Eq.\eqref{eq:bosonized_annihil} for the particle annihilation operator in terms of the bosonic field within our \nlchill model Eq.~\eqref{eq:NLXLL_hamiltonian}.